Imagine this: your father is a powerful Demon king, made all the more powerful after being granted a magic boon from the creator God, Brahma.

 So Hirnyaksa went about making a detailed list of entities and enemies that could not harm him.
 It included all manner of Gods, animals and plants.
 It was a thoroughly comprehensive list.

-Given his presumed immortality, he went about wrecking havoc across the known worlds.
+Given his presumed immortality, he went about wreaking havoc across the known worlds.

 Soon, even the Elemental Gods, the Devas, led by the Storm God Indra, trembled before him.